WeraGitHub/SkyProject/README.md

 3. Install the required packages:
 `pip install -r requirements.txt`

+    use pip3 on Mac: `pip3 install -r requirements.txt`

 4. Once you have your OpenWeather API key, paste it in the routes.py file - line 14 `WEATHER_API_KEY = 'your key here!'`